mallikarjuna-pokuri/Interact-with-SQL-using-human-prompt-based-on-langchain/README.md

-# PostgresChat: Conversational SQL Interface
+# SQLChat: Conversational SQL Interface

 Welcome to PostgresChat, your conversational interface to interact seamlessly with a SQL database using LangChain.